-- Flashing – Aluminum, sheet metal or copper seals that are placed around vent pipes, chimney and valleys to prevent water from entering the gap.
+- Flashing – Aluminum, sheet, metal, or copper seals that are placed around vent pipes, chimneys, and valleys to prevent water from entering the gap.

 GAF Materials Make All the Difference

-A roofing system can have all of the components mentioned above, but unless the materials used to create them are of the highest quality, than the roof will not be up to the standards of DryTech Roofing.
-We install full roofing systems using materials from GAF, the nation’s leading producer of high quality roofing materials.
-As one of the only GAF Master Elite roofers in Maryland, our reputation for building superior strength, aesthetically appealing roofs is well established.
+A roofing system can have all of the components mentioned above, but unless the materials used to create them are of the highest quality, the roof will not be up to the standards of DryTech Roofing.
+We install full roofing systems using materials from GAF, the nation’s leading producer of high-quality roofing materials.
+As one of the only GAF Master Elite roofers in Maryland, our reputation for building superior-strength, aesthetically appealing roofs is well-established.
 And thanks to our full certification from GAF, we are able to back up every roofing system we install with industry-leading warranties.

-FREE Estimate From the Leading Roofers in Maryland
+FREE Estimate From the Leading Roofers in Aberdeen, MD